eggs-cpp/sd-6/README.md

 If the `OUTPUT_FILE` argument is given, the definitions will be provided in a generated header file &mdash;via the usual `#define`s&mdash; instead of via `add_definitions`.

-### Disclaimer

-This project started as an experiment on _CMake_.
-As such, it is likely to be incorrect, sub-optimal and/or simply non-idiomatic.
-Suggestions and pull-requests &mdash;against `develop`&mdash; to improve it are welcome.

 ---